tituslhy/acp/typescript/README.md

-# Agent Communication Protocol SDK for Typescript
+# Agent Communication Protocol SDK for TypeScript

-Agent Communication Protocol SDK for Typescript helps developers to consume agents over the Agent Communication Protocol.
+Agent Communication Protocol SDK for TypeScript helps developers to consume agents over the Agent Communication Protocol.

 > [!Note]
 > Currently, the SDK only contains ACP client and data models.
 Server implementation is coming soon!